MR901/posts/_posts/2025-09-01-jekyll-formatting-features.rst

 Prompt Boxes (Theme-Specific)
 -----------------------------

-Many Jekyll themes support special prompt boxes for different types of information:
+**Many Jekyll themes support special prompt boxes for different types of information**

 **Information Prompts:**

 .. note::

-   This is an informational note that provides helpful context or additional information about the topic.
+   This is an informational note that provides helpful context

+   or additional information about the topic.

 **Warning Prompts:**

 .. warning::

-   This is a warning about potential issues or things to be careful about when following instructions.
+   This is a warning about potential issues or things to be

+   careful about when following instructions.

 **Tip Prompts:**

 .. tip::

-   This is a helpful tip that can make the process easier or more efficient for readers.
+   This is a helpful tip that can make the process easier

+   or more efficient for readers.

 Code and Technical Content